jnahra/Pita-Sales-Time-Series-Forecast/README.md

 The large majority of the business is baking pita bread that is then distributed to grocery stores.
 However, we also sell pita bread out of the store front, both to retail and wholesale customers.
 The store manager places bread orders five times per week for fresh bread to be baked and sold at the store the next day (or two).
 In its current state without using data, orders are more feel-driven.

-The impetus behind the project is to see if we can use data to better match orders to sales, thereby reducing the amount of bread that must be discounted as day old bread or discarded while at the same time ordering enough such that all who want delicious fresh pita bread are able to buy it.
+The impetus behind the project is to see if we can use data to better match orders to sales, thereby reducing the amount of bread that must be discounted as day-old bread or discarded while at the same time ordering enough such that all who want delicious fresh pita bread are able to buy it.

 There are several types of bread ordered, baked, and sold each day, but for the purposes of this project I focused only on one bread type: large plain pita bread.

-Using daily data on store front transactions from January 2021 to March 2023, I was able to run a time series model to predict daily bread sales.
+Using daily data on store front transactions from January 2021 to March 2023, I ran a time series model to predict daily bread sales.
 I compared my sales predictions with the store front's bread orders over that same time frame and found that my predictions reduced the daily average order error by 25 and 33 packages of pita as compared with current orders on the train and test sets, respectively.

 My 2023 sales forecast can be found in ['data/future_forecast.csv'](https://github.com/jnahra/capstone-project/blob/main/data/future_forecast.csv).